Frederick Lothrop Ames Jr.

 Frederick Lothrop Ames Jr. (July 23, 1876 – June 19, 1921) was a Massachusetts financier and socialite.
 He was the great-grandson of Oliver Ames, who established the Ames Shovel Company, grandson of Oliver Ames Jr., and son of Frederick Lothrop Ames.

-Biography

-Family
+Early life and education

 Frederick Lothrop Ames Jr. was born July 23, 1876, in North Easton, Massachusetts.
 He was the second son of Frederick Lothrop Ames Sr. and Rebecca Caroline (Blair) Ames, and went by the name "Lothrop."
-The Ames were fairly prominent in 19th century New England society, and a major presence in small North Easton.
+The Ames' were fairly prominent in 19th century New England society, and had a major presence in small North Easton.
 Lothrop's father Frederick Sr. was considered by many to be the wealthiest man in Massachusetts.
 Frederick Sr. died at age 58 in 1893, leaving young Lothrop fatherless and extremely wealthy at age seventeen.

 Lothrop received an A.B. degree from Harvard College in 1898.
 In 1902, he purchased the yacht Vigilant, which had won the America's Cup back in 1893.

+Career

+Lothrop had interests in the family shovel business and served on the boards of directors of many companies, including banks, mining companies, railroads, power companies, hospitals, dredging companies, and others.
+He was involved with the breeding of Guernsey cattle and was a prominent member of the Massachusetts Guernsey Breeders Association.
+Lothrop kept an office in the family-owned Ames Building in Boston.